-Deferred income tax assets and liabilities reflect the future tax consequences attributable to temporary differences between the tax bases and the financial statement carrying amounts of the assets and liabilities including the carry forward amounts of tax losses and tax credits.
-Deferred income tax assets and liabilities attributable to the Company's regulated business are recognized with a corresponding offset in deferred income tax regulatory assets and liabilities to reflect the anticipated recovery or repayment of these balances in the future electricity rates.
-At December 31, 2022 and 2021, deferred income tax assets and liabilities consisted of the following:
+Deferred income tax assets and deferred income tax liabilities reflect the future income tax consequences attributable to temporary differences between the tax bases and the financial statement carrying amounts of the assets and liabilities including the carry forward amounts of tax losses and tax credits.
+Deferred income tax assets and defined income tax liabilities attributable to the Company's regulated business are recognized with a corresponding offset in deferred income tax regulatory assets and defined income tax liabilities to reflect the anticipated recovery or repayment of these balances in the future electricity rates.
+At December 31, 2023 and 2022, deferred income tax assets and deferred income tax liabilities consisted of the following: